hector-munachi/hector-munachi/README.md

 🧐Currently, I am learning - more advanced React and AWS.

-🤝I would like to collaborate on - frontend and backend technologies.
+🤝I would like to collaborate on Front-end and Back-end technologies.

 💬 Ask me about anything...